Dylan Fawsitt: Ohio Aviators

 Fawsitt played for the Ohio Aviators in PRO Rugby's first and only season in 2016.
 Fawsitt made his debut for the Aviators on May 8, in the Aviators' 31–11 victory over Sacramento.
 He made his first start for the Aviators in a 24–20 defeat at San Diego on May 15.
 Fawsitt scored his first try for the Aviators on May 22, in the Aviators' 50–17 victory over Sacramento.

 Rugby United New York

 Fawsitt joined Rugby United New York for their inaugural season as an associate member of Major League Rugby in 2018.
 In 2018, Fawsitt served as the team's captain.
 Fawsitt scored his first try in a RUNY uniform in a March 25, 2018 exhibition against the Boston Mystics.

 On September 19, 2018, RUNY announced that Fawsitt had re-signed with the New York side for the 2019 Major League Rugby season.

-He returns to New york in 2019 MLR season, with a prominent participation, having in regular season 12 tries and 10 tries assist, qualifying RUNY in last game to playoffs for first time.
+He returned to New York in the 2019 MLR season, with a prominent participation, having in regular season 12 tries and 10 try assists, qualifying RUNY in last game to playoffs for first time.